Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 INTERMEDIATE HEAT EXCHANGE BUNDLE TUBE CONFIGURATION:

-Note that at the edge of each intermediate heat exchange bundle liquid sodium can easily flow horizontally to as to penetrate the bundle from all sides.
+Note that at the edge of each intermediate heat exchange bundle liquid sodium can easily flow horizontally to as to pass thrugh the bundle.

 INTERMEDIATE HEAT EXCHANGE BUNDLE TUBES: